eviatarbach/eviatarbach.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Lecturer (Assistant Professor) in Mathematics of Environmental Data Science at the University of Reading, in the departments of [Meteorology](https://www.reading.ac.uk/meteorology/) and [Mathematics and Statistics](https://www.reading.ac.uk/maths-and-stats/).
-I am a part of the [Data Assimilation Research Centre](https://research.reading.ac.uk/met-darc/) and the [Centre for Mathematics of Planet Earth](https://research.reading.ac.uk/cmpe/).
+I am a part of the [Data Assimilation Research Centre](https://research.reading.ac.uk/met-darc/), the [Centre for Mathematics of Planet Earth](https://research.reading.ac.uk/cmpe/), and the [National Centre for Earth Observation](https://www.nceo.ac.uk/).

 My research interests include data assimilation, predictability, machine learning, climate dynamics, nonlinear dynamics, and inverse problems.
 I am also interested more broadly in climate justice.